-A company must take into account the following economic factors to decide its strategies: what stage of economic growth a country is at; GDP and per capita income; infrastructure level; tax structure; cost and availability of financial resources; and cost and availability of raw materials.
+A company must consider the following economic factors to decide its strategies: what stage of economic growth a country is at; GDP and per capita income; infrastructure level; tax structure; cost and availability of financial resources; and cost and availability of raw materials.

 This includes the availability of machinery and raw materials for production in a country.
-In addition, the level and acceptance of technology in a country also plays a crucial role in deciding on the performance of a company.
+In addition, the level and acceptance of technology in a country also play a crucial role in deciding on a company’s performance.
 Since a company has no control over the external environment, it is important that it adapts to the technological environment of a country.

 Overall, we can say that a company must assess the following points in terms of the technological environment.
 It must take into account the status of technological development in the nation and in the specific industry it operates.
-A company must also take into account the pace of technological change in a country and the sources of technology.
-Additionally, a firm also needs to consider any limitation on the technology transfer.
+A company must also consider the pace of technological change in a country and the sources of technology.
+Additionally, a firm also needs to consider any limitations on the technology transfer.

 Cultural factors play a major role in deciding what type of product a company should offer.
 A company must consider and work on the following cultural factors to increase its chances of success: